shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/30-platform-sh-development-template.md

 After the deployment you can use the [Plaform.sh CLI](https://github.com/platformsh/platformsh-cli) to set up the database.
 First ssh to your server: `platform ssh`
 Then run the migrations: `vendor/bin/doctrine-migrations migrations:migrate`
-That's is.
+That's it.
 Your server is running and you can start developing your own app.

-##The registration process
+## The registration process

 The registration is the most important thing in your app.
 To handle this we have the `src\SwagAppsystem\Controller\Registration.php` controller.